Eligibility Guidelines - 1st, 2nd, and 3rd grades

 - Exemplary classroom performance as indicated by the most recent report card and a recommendation from a teacher or principal.

 A student who does not meet any of the guidelines indicated above should submit an application form.
-We will review the application and determine if the student will benefit from participation.
-Homeschoolers may submit an essay detailing why they would like to attend.
+WOW staff will review the application and determine if the student will benefit from participation.
+Home schoolers may submit an essay detailing why they would like to attend.